arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ## Power

 The UNO Breakout Carrier exposes several power rails from the UNO Q through the J14 and JMISC headers.
-These rails can be used to supply power to external circuits, sensors or peripherals connected to the carrier.
+These rails can supply power to external circuits, sensors, or peripherals connected to the carrier.

 | **Rail** | **Voltage** | **Available On**                    | **Description**              |
 |----------|-------------|-------------------------------------|------------------------------|